story-ai/story-ai.github.io/index.md

     content:
       id: header
       title:
-        - We all have a unique learning style.
+        - We all have a unique learning style
-        - Story teaches in your style.
+        - Story teaches in yours
       subtitle: >-
         Study more effectively with advanced learning technology that learns how you learn.
-Story courses are uniquely created to match your learning style..
+Story courses are uniquely created to match your learning style.
       buttons:
         - text: Sign up now
           filled: false